 Native American Indians built amazing cliff dwellings in New Mexico many centuries before the first Europeans arrived in the Americas, and structural remains of those cultures are spread across the state for all to see.

-control grew, and in 1680, the Pueblo Indians revolted; they killed and terrorized the colonists; burnt their religious buildings, and surrounded Santa Fe - forcing hundreds to flee to Mexico
+Discontent with Spain?s control grew, and in 1680, the Pueblo Indians revolted; they killed and terrorized the colonists; burnt their religious buildings, and surrounded Santa Fe - forcing hundreds to flee to Mexico.

 America's Civil War had a minor impact in New Mexico, but the westward expansion of America would change this land forever.
 Greedy cattleman and lawyers swindled local Indians out of their long-held land, and eventually, tragically, the U.S. army forced the once-proud Apache and Navajo Nations onto reservations.

 In the 1880's the railroads arrived; commerce began flowing in and out, and the population expanded rapidly.
 It was still a mostly lawless territory when it achieved statehood on January 6, 1912, as the 47th state.

 During World War II, troops from New Mexico served with honor.
 Especially notable were the Indian "code talkers" as they used their native languages to help confuse the Japanese and win the war in the Pacific.

 New Mexico Today

 In the post-war era New Mexico prospered, as this marvelous land of deserts, lakes, mountains and Indian legends - this "Land of Enchantment" - has blossomed into a business center, major tourism destination, and a vital part of America's past, present and future.